Types of Unit Testing

 Disadvantages of White Box Testing

-- White Box testing can be quite complicated and time-consuming.
+- Can be complicated and time-consuming.

 Black Box Testing